-The best way to preserve evidence of your injuries is to report them to a doctor promptly, and photograph or videotape any visible marks, swelling, cuts, or bruises, including splints or bandages.
+The best way to preserve evidence of your injuries is to promptly report them to a doctor and photograph or videotape any visible marks, swelling, cuts, or bruises, including splints or bandages.

 The insurance company may also argue that your injuries were superficial and may not properly compensate you for your pain and suffering.

 DISCLAIMER: This article is not a substitute for legal advice and in no way constitutes legal advice or gives rise to an attorney-client relationship.
 Adequate counsel is fact-dependent and requires independent analysis and inquiry specific to your situation and circumstances.
-This article is simply meant as a guide to explain in general and brief terms certain issues and serves to provide general information.
+This article is meant as a guide to explain in general and brief terms certain issues and serves to provide general information.
 Contact O'Brien & Zehnder Law Firm at 916-714-8200 if you require legal help or wish to seek legal advice for your specific legal issue(s).